SONGDONGYUAN1994/scDesign3/README.md

 - `sigma_formula`: A string of the sigma parameter formula for fitting each gene's marginal distribution.
 - `family_use`: A string of the marginal distribution you want to use when fitting each gene's marginal distribution.
 Must be one of 'poisson', 'nb', 'zip', 'zinb' or 'gaussian'.
 - `n_cores`: An integer.
 The number of cores to use.
+- `correlation_function`: A string.
+If 'default', the function from Rfast; if 'coop', the function from coop, which calls BLAS.
 - `usebam`: A logic variable.
 If TRUE, use bam (generalized additive models for very large datasets) for acceleration.
 - `edf_flexible`: A logic variable.
 If TRUE, the degree of freedom for each gene's regression model will be automatically selected for acceleration.
 - `corr_formula`: A string of the correlation structure.
 For example, if you want to obtain a correlation structure for each cell type, then this parameter should be the column name of the cell type variable in the colData of sce.